gdyskin/my-data-science-projects/README.md

 *07 Exploration of advertisements for the sale of apartments*

-*08 tudy of the technological process of gold refining*
+*08 Study of the technological process of gold refining*